• Academic Technology

 2. Some learning happens in an instructor-led classroom

-3. Online and in-person learning is complementary, creating a truly integrated learning environment
+3. Online and in-person learning are complementary, creating a truly integrated learning environment

 Blended courses include a mix of both face-to-face, instructor-led learning, and online or digital course components that give students some control over path and pace.
 Blended learning is not a completely online course or a lecture course that is broadcast online.
 It also does not include course changes that simply swap analog tools for digital ones.
 In blended learning, the in-person and online elements work together to create a richer learning experience and do not simply duplicate course content in varying formats.